SapitoSucio/froggo-guides/docs/script_commands.md

 if (getequiprefinerycnt(EQI_HEAD_TOP) **< 10)
    mes "I will now upgrade your " + getequipname(EQI_HEAD_TOP);
 else
-   mes "Sorry, it's not possible to refine hats better than +10";
+   mes "Sorry, It's not possible to refine hats better than +10";
 close;
 ```